Sergi7531/testUnionAvatars/README.md

 # Union Avatars technical test:

-## This is Sergio Domínguez's technical test for the Union Avatar job application:
+## This technical test was exclusively made by Sergio Domínguez's for the Union Avatar job application:

-### This is a short manual to setup the project.
+##

 #### 1. Install the dependencies: